Learn How to Afford Rehab With Grants and Financial Assistance

 If you qualify for Medicaid, or think you might, reach out to your local government office for more information on how to enroll and the associated plan limits.
 Also check your Medicare eligibility since they work together to extend each other’s benefits.

 Overcoming addiction takes time and intensive support.
-If you’re ready to take the next step towards recovery, Zinnia Healing can help.
+If you’re ready to take the next step towards recovery, Zinnia Health can help.
 Get answers to your questions by reaching out to our staff at (855) 430-9439.

 3. Substance Abuse Prevention and Treatment Block Grants (SABGs)